15th October, 2025

 Need Help? use the construction traffic management plan template.

-Electricity can kill, accounting for up to 4 deaths each year in the construction industry, and dozens of serious injuries (27 in 19/20).
-It's not just electricians at risk, accidental contact with hidden services is a hazard for all trades on site.
+Electricity can kill, and leads to several deaths each year in the construction industry, and dozens of serious injuries (25 in 23/24).
+It's not just electricians at risk; accidental contact with hidden services is a hazard for all trades on site.

 Before starting work, identify the location of electrical services, and make sure electrical work is only undertaken by a qualified and competent electrician.

-And don’t forget about underground and overhead services.
-Before excavating make sure any electrical or other services are identified and marked on site, isolated or disconnected as required if there is a risk of contact.
+And don't forget about overhead and underground services.
+Follow safe digging practices.
+Before excavating, make sure any electrical or other services are identified and marked on site, isolated or disconnected as required if there is a risk of contact.
 Overhead power cables should also be identified and precautions such as barriers, height restrictions of plant, isolation or re-routing taken as required.

 Need Help?
 Download the pre-completed electrical risk assessment template.